-Our Safe to Flush Moist Tissues are the first ever moist tissues to be certified as ‘Fine to Flush’ by Water UK.
+Our Safe to Flush Moist Tissues are the first ever moist tissues to be certified as both ‘Fine to Flush’ by Water UK and flushable by IWSFG.
 They’re made entirely of paper and begin to break down in sewer pipes just 20 minutes after flushing.
 They will break down completely within 8 flushes (the average number of flushes per day in a household).

 In the US, we’ve worked and lobbied with the National Stewardship Action Council (NSAC) to require stronger, and more accurate labeling laws for falsely labeled “flushable wipes.”
 In 2021, the Protecting Infrastructure and Promoting Environmental Stewardship (PIPES) Act passed in the state of California.
 We hope to keep this momentum going with new legislation being introduced in other states to require truth-in-labeling.